UkoeHB/bevy_cobweb/README.md

 ### Score Counter Example

 In this example, a game score display increments by 1 every time a game block is destroyed.
 We assume when blocks are destroyed a `BlockDestroyed` Bevy event is emitted.
-The score is stored in a `BlockScore` because that's how I would implement this (separation of concerns), however you could also store the score in the node that writes the score text and increment it directly on `BlockDestroyed` events.
+The score is stored in a `BlockScore`, however you could also store the score in the node that writes the score text and increment it directly on `BlockDestroyed` events.

 The `TextWriter` is a custom system parameter that writes to entities with `Text` components (internally it has a `Query<&mut Text>`).
 We obtain the text entity in this case from an empty `TextNode` located in the upper right corner of the screen.